instadeepai/aichor-demo/README.md

 # If you intend to try this demo project on AIchor, please fork it

-# Smoke test with any Operator
+# Gwt started with AIchor

-This is an AIchor demo project for test purpose
+This is an AIchor demo project

 ## Goal

-This project aims to replace `efficientnet`, `raytune` and `jax-demo` project for internal AIchor tests.
+This project aims to get up to speed with AIchor by going through the whole process, from setting up the VCS and project until running an experiment.

 Benefits:
 - Light and simple images to speedup the build phase.
 - Ability to test all operators within a single AIchor project (this repo).

-`Efficientnet`, `raytune` and `jax-demo` projects can take up to 40 minutes for the first build, which slows down the test process.
-With this `smoke-test-any-operator`, build time take 30 seconds for tf/jax and 80 seconds for ray.

 ## How to use it ?

-You can find multiple premade manifests in the `manifests` dir.
+You can find multiple manifests samples in the `manifests` directory.
 If you want to try jax operator for example, all you need to do is to copy it:

 ```bash
 $ cp manifests/manifest.jax.sample.yaml manifest.yaml